 Immigrant Justice Clinic

-The Immigration Law Clinic has changed its name to the Immigrant Justice Clinic to reflect its foundational insight that the community is best served when lawyers help empower marginalized individuals and groups to advocate for themselves.
-This is a full-year clinic offered for 10 credits (5 credits/semester) and students will receive separate letter grades at the end of the year for the clinic work and seminar.
+Overview.
+The Immigrant Justice Clinic is a full-year clinic offered for 10 credits (5 credits/semester).
+Students will receive separate letter grades at the end of the year for the clinic work and seminar.
 The clinic is open to day and evening students in their last two (2) years of law school and Accelerated JD students in their last year.

-Pre/co-requisites and Language Ability: Preference for students who have taken or are currently enrolled in Immigration Law and Constitutional Law and Criminal Procedure.
-Students are also strongly advised to take a Trial Practice course as trial skills are extremely helpful in the clinic.
-Students must have completed or be currently enrolled in Evidence.
-Fluency in relevant languages other than English (particularly Spanish and Portuguese) is preferred.
+Pre/co-requisites and Language Ability: Students must have completed or be currently enrolled in Immigration Law and Evidence.
+Preference for students who have taken or are currently enrolled in Criminal Procedure.
+Fluency in relevant languages other than English (particularly Haitian Creole, Spanish and Portuguese) is preferred.

 Grading: Students are evaluated mid-year to assess progress and set goals.
 Students will receive separate letter grades at the end of the year for the seminar portion of the clinic and for the casework.
 If you have any questions contact Professor Ragini Shah.